markdown-party/mono/echo/README.md

 Let's look together at what this code does.

 + `GCounter` is a _one-way projection_.
 It aggregates a local state and events in a commutative, idempotent and associative fashion.
-Here, it implements the semantics of a G-Counter, a _CmRDT_ which always takes the maximum value between the local state and a remote state.
+Here, it implements the semantics of a G-Counter, a _CRDT_ which always takes the maximum value between the local state and a remote state.
 That's why we take the `maxOf` the local _model_, and the remote _event_.
 + **alice** and **bob** are some _sites_.
 We created both of them using the `mutableSite` _site builder_. _Site builders_ specify a unique identifier for the site, an initial state, a _projection_, and a _sync strategy_.
 + `alice.event { yield(42) }` emits a new _event_ with value `42` on the site **alice**. `event { ... }` is a suspending function - it will not resume until the events will have been stored on the site.
 When the call resumes, `alice.value` will have been updated by the projection with the new event.
 This is why `alice 42, bob 0` is printed. `bob` still has its initial value, and **alice** has aggregated the event.
 + `sync` is a suspending function takes two sites and replicate their states.
 It makes use of a simple protocol that will ensure that all the events on the site **alice** are sent to the site **bob**, and vice-versa.
 Because **alice** specified that it uses the `SyncStrategy.Once`, the `sync` call will resume once all the events present in both sites when the sync started will have been exchanged.